-- Instead of having to place his or her interest below that of the client, the suitability standard only requires that the advisor has to reasonably believe that any recommendations made are suitable for the client, in terms of the client’s financial needs, objectives and unique circumstances.
+- Instead of having to place their interest below that of the client, the suitability standard only requires that the advisor reasonably believe that any recommendations made are suitable for the client, in terms of the client’s financial needs, objectives, and unique circumstances.

 - Suitability means making sure transaction costs are not excessive or that a recommendation is not unsuitable for a client.

 - Excessive trading, churning to generate more commissions, or frequently switching account assets to generate transaction income for the advisor.

 - The need to disclose potential conflicts of interest is not as strict a requirement as it is with a fiduciary.

 - An investment for a client only has to be suitable; it doesn’t necessarily have to be consistent with the individual investor’s objectives and profile.